 Every year, vibrant carnival celebrations take place in squares like the Plaza Tío de la Tiza and in the bars along the narrow streets.

-Look out for the small park close to the Caleta beach where you can see the famous “Arbol del Mora“, two stunning Australian banyan trees (Ficus macrophylla) that was planted here in 1903.
+Look out for the small park close to the Caleta beach where you can see the famous “Arbol del Mora“, two stunning Australian banyan trees (Ficus macrophylla) that were planted here in 1903.

 Accommodation in barrio de la Viña, Cádiz